 Pan Orthodox Concern for Animals is a partner with the Christian Ethics of Farmed Animal Welfare research project, initiated by Prof Clough.
+We also have permission from Prof Clough to work with him in adapting his ‘Creature Kind’ adult course for adults, for Orthodox parishes.
 In this short video he explains the problems and the potential solutions we face in our choice of diet

 Below is a video for older students/youth groups from the ‘Be the Bee’ series by Ancient Faith Radio.
 This can be used to encourage our students to live lives that Image the life of Christ and His saints.

-Below is a video ‘Climate Change, Dietary Choices and Animal Suffering’ by one of our founder members and editor, Dr Christina Nellist (19mins).
+Below is a video of a presentation at the IOTA conference in Iasi, 2019 entitled: ‘Climate Change, Dietary Choices and Animal Suffering’ by one of our founder members and editor, Dr Christina Nellist (19mins).
 It is suitable for use with older students and youth groups.
 It can be used for discussions in religious studies, the role of the church in contemporary issues, eco-theology, ethics/animal ethics and for general discussions on climate change and the environment.
-It was the second paper at our session on the Theological Perspectives of Animal Suffering at the IOTA conference in Iasi, Romania in 2019.
+It was the second paper at our session on the Theological Perspectives of Animal Suffering at the IOTA conference.